HITECHCRIME/HC_SG198_XXX/README.md

 0:54

-feign on, reign's on all the things you sought so vicious still not playing wise, seers have many eyes (on you) (on truth) and that's why feeling trapped in retinas
+feign on, reign's up
+all the things you sought
+so vicious still not playing wise, seers have many eyes on truth (on you) and that's why feeling trapped in retinas
-(circles) caught in upward whites scent is on us, that's my game
+(sharp circles) caught in (upward) whites traced to the backheads of the crowd scent is on us, that's my game

-on the backheads of the crowd

 blink twice phase still rages way too fast so many ways to comprehend